TTUDhanushka/WeatherStation/README.md

 Connect to the anemometer via bluetooth.
-Device name "esp32"
+The device name "esp32"